-There are three layers of the skin that protects your tendons, ligaments, muscles and bones.
+There are three layers of the skin that protect your tendons, ligaments, muscles, and bones.
 They are the epidermis, which is the outer layer; the dermis, which is the second layer; and the fatty tissue that serves as the third layer of protection.
 Each layer serves its own purpose.
 For instance, the outer layer protects against infection and injury with the second layer giving our skin its elasticity.
-The third layer is critical in that it contains hair follicles, fat cells and sweat glands.
+The third layer is critical in that it contains hair follicles, fat cells, and sweat glands.

 Burns to these layers of skin cause the fluids within the body to shift and, depending upon how much of the body is burned, certain procedures have to be performed to restore as much balance as possible.
 For instance, fluid resuscitation must be performed within 24 hours of the burn if more than 20 percent of the body is affected.

 The following are the categories in which burns are classified:

 - First-Degree Burns: This is common, such as the last sunburn you had.
 Only the outer layer of your skin is affected and it usually does not blister.
 This lack of blistering means that it is very unlikely any scarring will occur.

 - Second-Degree Burns: The entire epidermis is affected and may even reach the top of the dermis.
 Blisters form with these types of burns, increasing infection risk and the probability of scarring.